Creating flows for an API from scratch

 The General category contains the following sections.

-• Info displays the API summary.
-It includes the flow name as the title, a generated name that is based on the flow name and that is used to identify the API, and an assigned version (typically 0.0.1).
+• The Info section contains the API summary.
+This section includes the flow name as the title, a generated name that is based on the flow name and that is used to identify the API, and an assigned version (typically 0.0.1).
 The remaining fields are blank.

 • Security displays the security requirements that are enforced on the API.
 By default, a clientID security scheme of type apiKey is configured.